heldermarchetto/ElmitecPython/README.md

 **readUview**:

    This object can be installed as a package (see instructions below) and confortably used as an object to read .dat files produced with Uview.
+   You will also need (not just for executing these procedures) numpy and matplotlib.
+Install these using the recommended method for anaconda (which is not using PIP).

 **elmitecConnect**: